Real-Time Location Tracking for Field Teams

 Inspect adoption like a sales metric

-Monday morning.
-The VP of Sales is asking why one territory missed plan again, the CFO wants a cleaner answer on field costs, and the frontline manager is stuck arguing about who performed the visits they logged.
-A real-time location tracking app fixes that only if you treat it as a revenue management system.
-If you position it as a nicer map, you will get polite interest and weak adoption.
+As the VP of Sales asks why a territory missed plan again and the CFO seeks clarity on field costs, you’ll see that a real‑time location tracking app fixes those gaps only if treated as a revenue management system.
+If positioned as a nicer map, you’ll get interest but weak adoption.

 Measure the leaks that hurt revenue

-Use a scorecard the finance team and sales managers can both respect:
+Use a simple scorecard that finance and sales leaders can respect:

 | ROI area | What to measure |